mgroth0/dnn/README.md

 Development
 -

+just use `./build`.
+This is a powerful but dangerous build script (it deletes old folders as part of the process).
+Only use it if files are all in the right place and you know what you are doing. matt's packages (just mlib for now) must be located in the same parent directory, as this will automatically be pushed as well.

+(old)
 - use `conda list -e > requirements.txt; sed -i '' '/pypi/d' requirements.txt` to store dependencies.
 - There are also a couple of pip dependencies manually written in reqs_pip.txt, since these cannot be found through conda